yunap/traceit/README.md

 **traceit.js** adds a dynamic trace to any element on a page; configure its stroke width, animation speed, stroke/fill color and opacity as well as hideCallback, endTraceCallback and onClick callback functions.

-Trace size adapts to contents.
+v 1.0 Trace size does not adapt to contents.

 Examples
 --------